Glamping with a hot tub in North Wales

-Glamping is a unique experience which allows you to stay away from town and city crowds, enjoying being in nature while having the luxury of a bed and, often, a hot tub, unlike camping.
-Don’t get me wrong, we love camping as well and you can read about our first camping experience in the UK, which led us to camp more often and allowed us to learn a lot and share our list of tips about camping in the UK.
+Glamping is a unique experience that allows you to stay away from town and city crowds, enjoying being in nature while having the luxury of a bed and, often, a hot tub, unlike camping.
+Don’t get me wrong, we love camping as well and our experience camping in the UK led us to camp more often and allowed us to learn a lot and share our list of tips about camping in the UK.

 As I just explained, we really wanted to go for glamping for quite some time, but every time I googled “glamping in the UK”, I ended up on websites that required a minimum stay of 3 or 4 nights or finding very expensive cabins.
 I almost gave up on glamping during the summer, until this January, when we had some time for a weekend gateway.
 Our plan was staying in the UK but opting for a unique experience.